Graded sum formula for $\tilde{A}_1$-Soergel calculus and the nil-blob algebra: Blob algebras and Soergel calculus for

 In this paper we shall consider several diagram algebras.
 Possibly the oldest and most studied diagram algebra is the Temperley-Lieb algebra.
 It arose in statistical mechanics in the seventies.
 In the present paper we shall use the following variation of it.

 \begin{definition} The Temperley-Lieb algebra $\TRn$ with loop-parameter $ -2$ is the $R$-algebra on the generators $\UU_1, \ldots , \UU_{n-1} $ subject to the relations

 \end{definition}

-The blob algebra was introduced by Martin and Saleur by extending the statistical mechanics model of the Temperley-Lieb algebra, see \cite{Mat-Sal}.
+The blob algebra was introduced by Martin and Saleur in \cite{Mat-Sal}, {{as a a way of considering boundary conditions in the statistical mechanical model of the Temperley-Lieb algebra.
+Since its introduction, the blob algebra has been the subject of much research activity in mathematics as well as physics, see for example \cite{GJSV}, \cite{Lobos-Ryom-Hansen}, \cite{Mar-Wood}, \cite{Michailidis}, \cite{Plaza1}, \cite{Plaza}, \cite{PlazaRyom}}}.
 In this paper, we shall use the following variation of it.

 \begin{definition} The two-parameter blob algebra $\BRn$, or more precisely the blob algebra with loop-parameter $ -2$, marked loop parameter $ y $ and blob-parameter $ x $, is the $R$-algebra on the generators $\UU_0,\UU_1, \ldots , \UU_{n-1} $ subject to the relations